 - partner in a registered partnership, no children

 - partner in a registered partnership with children

 - father/mother without spouse

-In the family statistics children comprise all persons, regardless of age, who live with their parents, or the spouse's biological or adopted children, but not foster children or children in the care of the family.
+In the family statistics children comprise all persons, regardless of age, who live with their parents, or the spouse's biological, adopted or confirmed children, but not foster children or children in the care of the family.

 A family with underage children is a family comprising at least one child aged under 18 living at home.Read the full definition of the concept

 Households where the cultivated area of the farm is over two hectare are counted as farmer households.
 A household is not considered a farmer household if the main source of income reported is renting of fields, compensation for reduction or cessation of agricultural production or if no income is derived from the farm.
 The share rented from others is included when calculating the area.